 – Heartwood Path Waypoint 1.52 –

-Read This Explanation For Some Of The Symbols (Words) Used In Map Presented Here Before Embarking Down The Heartwood Path
+Read The Map Presented Here Before Embarking Down The Heartwood Path

 To read any map it is necessary to understand its symbols.
 Some maps are diagrammatic representations of terrain usually found in books or on walls.
 Others are charts or guides and, if they are very lucid, they are referred to as maps—as in the Freudian Map of the Mind.
 The Heartwood Path can only become clear enough to be considered map-like if its symbols—it’s signs of written communication—are prominently displayed and made to be understandable.
 That is the purpose of this waypoint.
 After this brief summary of some words that have been proven to be problematic to Heartwood Path wayfarers that did not bother with definitions, the Activity will further the goal of making sure the Heartwood Path is map-like in its clarity by presenting questions and offering prescriptions to help path-goers be in a suitable frame of mind.
 Going down the Heartwood Path, which is aimed towards increasing both your happiness and the sustainability of the natural environment upon which you depend, will be very difficult and unpleasant if you are pessimistic.